How to Protect Your Home From a Hurricane

 Whether you expect your home to be hit with little to no damage or heavy damage, having recent photos or videos of the exterior and interior of your home is key just in case you need to make insurance claims.
 This way, if there is damage, your claims will be more easily managed.
 As you document your home, an important thing to review is your insurance coverage.
 Know what you are up against so if something does happen to your home, you will know what steps you will need to take to move forward.

 Most importantly, stay safe!
 Whether you are close to an upcoming storm or not, hurricane season is here and now is the time to start preparing your home for any storms to come.
+Mark Spain Real Estate strives to keep our clients as our top priority and deliver an unparalleled client experience.
+We are grateful to serve our clients in reaching their real estate goals!
+Contact us today!

 Visit our blog for more tips!